Inclement Weather Information is Good to Know Before You Go

 Water Works Park Rain Check Policy

-Guests in the park for less than two hours may receive a rain check for each ticket purchased, in the event of park closure due to inclement weather.
+Guests in the park for less than two hours may receive a rain check for each ticket purchased in the event of a full park closure for the day due to inclement weather.
+When possible, we will do temporary closures to allow bad weather/electrical activity to pass.
+Rain checks are not granted during these temporary closures.
 Guests must present their receipt for a rain check before exiting the park.
 There are no refunds on incidental expenses such as locker rentals or concessions.

 What Happens in the Event of Inclement Weather